-- A master degree in computer science, mathematics, engineering or a related field
+- A Master’s degree in Computer Science or a closely related discipline

 - Strong programming skills

-- A large and dynamic department with an exciting international environment.
+- A large and dynamic research department with an exciting international, multicultural and multilingual environment

 - The University of Luxembourg offers highly competitive salaries and is an equal opportunity employer

-Applications, written in English, should be submitted online and should include:
+Applications — written in English — should be submitted online and include:

-- A curriculum vitae (including your contact address, work experience, publications)
+- A detailed curriculum vitae, including your contact address, academic and/or professional work experience